 Because of the high nutritional aspects of chia seeds, they are considered as one of the most sought-after superfoods in the world.
 These are also rich in antioxidants.

-Check out Chia seeds rich Crunchies from Possible with the goodness of chia and buckwheat!
+Check out Chia seeds from Possible!
 You can also add these seeds to your recipes!

 Walnuts are also a great source of ALA omega 3 fatty acids.
 Studies conducted on animals have revealed that walnuts can have an improvement in brain health.

 In fact, having just one serving of walnuts can meet the omega 3 needs for the whole day.

 Brussels sprouts are rich in Vitamin C, K and fibre content.
 But did you know they are also an excellent source of omega 3 fatty acids?